bkerler/NANDReader_FTDI/README.md

 7. Added support for ONFI data.
 The ONFI section can be read to a file and verified with the file with option -t onfi.
 Also can be presented in human-readable form using the -i (identify chip) command.
+   An existing file containing ONFI information, even NAND Reader, can be presented in human-readable form using using command -show_onfi filename.